 PD is the predicted probability that a pool of obligors will default over the predefined future time horizon.
 For each portfolio of financial instruments, PDs are estimated using robust statistical models - rating models for wholesale facilities and roll rate models for retail facilities.
-Macroeconomic adjustment of the PD has been carried out as described above to reflect forward-looking information.
+Macroeconomic adjustment of the PD has been carried out to incorporate forward-looking information in line with CBUAE / IFRS9 guidelines.